xaos01/asteroids-unity/README.md

 asteroids-unity
 ===============

-An Asteroids (Atari, 1979) clone made in Unity 3D as a learning experience.
+An Atari Asteroids (1979) clone made with Unity 3D as a learning experience.